Invisible (Alison Moyet song)

 "Invisible" is a song by English singer Alison Moyet, written by Lamont Dozier (of the songwriting team Holland–Dozier–Holland) for her debut album, Alf.
-Released in November 1984, "Invisible" peaked at No. 21 on the UK Singles Chart and became Moyet's highest-charting solo single in the United States, peaking at No. 31 on the Billboard Hot 100.
+Released in November 1984, "Invisible" peaked at No. 21 on the UK Singles Chart and became Moyet's highest-charting solo single in the United States (and her only Top 40 hit to date), peaking at No. 31 on the Billboard Hot 100.
 The song reached the top 10 in Ireland and New Zealand, peaking at No. 6 and No. 4, respectively.
 The single's B-side is the Marvin Gaye song "Hitch Hike", which has backing from Darts.

 In interviews for her 2017 tour, Moyet said she would not be performing the song again.
-She explained that it was not a slam against the song itself, but that the lyrics and message of the song, written more than 30 years earlier, did not resonate with her any more.
+She explained that it was not a slam against the song itself (or any fans who enjoyed the song), but that the lyrics and message of the song, written more than 30 years earlier, did not resonate with her any more.

 Critical reception

-On its release as a single, Phil McNeill of Number One wrote, "'Invisible' is a turgid song brought to life by Alison's brilliance.
-When someone writes Alison Moyet a song as good as 'I Just Don't Know What to Do with Myself' or 'You Don't Have to Say You Love Me', we'll feel the earth move."
-Lesley White of Smash Hits concluded, "As pop ballads go this one is quite acceptable - catchy, even - and that voice is in fine form but it lacks a certain edge."

-Andy Strike of Record Mirror commented, "My favourite track from Alf and a great single.
+Upon its release as a single, Andy Strike of Record Mirror commented, "My favourite track from Alf and a great single.
 Alison pushes 'Invisible' along effortlessly and sounds great.
 Obviously a hit and quite rightly so.
 Love it!"
 Richard Bryson of the Suffolk & Essex Free Press noted, "To some, Alison Moyet has lost her edge since Yazoo but her strident version of this Lamont Dozier song certainly does not lack class or style."

+Lesley White of Smash Hits concluded, "As pop ballads go this one is quite acceptable - catchy, even - and that voice is in fine form but it lacks a certain edge."
+Tibet of Sounds summarised, "Not a bad record, with all the ingredients you'd expect: glossy sleeve, glossy production, glossy presentation, glossy product."
+Phil McNeill of Number One wrote, "'Invisible' is a turgid song brought to life by Alison's brilliance.
+When someone writes Alison Moyet a song as good as 'I Just Don't Know What to Do with Myself' or 'You Don't Have to Say You Love Me', we'll feel the earth move."

-Cash Box listed the song as a "feature pick" during March 1985 and wrote, "Moyet has power and stylish phrasing which shines on this broken heart ballad.
+In the US, Cash Box listed the song as a "feature pick" during March 1985 and wrote, "Moyet has power and stylish phrasing which shines on this broken heart ballad.
 Pure pop potential with a world of songwriting integrity."
 C.A.
 Fredrick of the Muscatine Journal described "Invisible" as a "marvelous lost-love song that is already in the running for best single of 1985".
 Rick Shefchik of The Dispatch considered the song "the toughest piece of music on the charts since Tina Turner's "Better Be Good to Me"."